 The Social Vulnerability Index uses U.S. tract-level census data to estimate vulnerability due to socioeconomic status, race/ethnicity/language, household status, and housing/transportation.
 [Applicable to 2 and 3 Star implementation.]

-In consultation with the county, designate appropriate facilities available to the public and trusted by the underserved communities who will need to use them -- as community safe shelter for each type of event as applicable.
-Arrange for adequate provisions (including potable water) and backup power sufficient to meet minimum daily run-time requirements for one week or longer.
-Develop coordinated strategies with private sector emergency facilities and essential services that require backup power during widespread outages and disasters.
-Document agreed-upon procedures and sufficiency of backup power sources.
+In consultation with the county, designate appropriate and accessible facilities -- that are available to the public and trusted by the underserved communities who will need to use them -- as community safe shelter for each hazard as applicable.
+Arrange for adequate provisions (including food and potable water) and backup power sufficient to meet minimum daily run-time requirements as a shelter for one week or longer during utility grid failure; develop coordinated strategies with private sector emergency facilities and essential services that require backup power during widespread outages and disasters; document agreed-upon procedures and backup power sources.
 Report permanent resilience hubs under BPA 29.3.

 Who's doing it